gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    it is targeting the remote DTLS/SCTP function and act on the request to close in a controlled fashion.

+   The shutdown procedure is initiated by any of the two peers, targeting the closure of the SCTP Association and the DTLS connections.
+In order to ensure that shutdown is completed without data lost, DTLS/SCTP must control that both SCTP Tx buffers are empty first, then it must ensure that all data in SCTP Rx buffer has been fetched and delivered to ULP and finally it shall shutdown the DTLS connections and the SCTP Association.

    The interaction between peers (local and remote) and protocol stacks is as follows: